sebascastillo89/filmtasy/README.md

 - [Moxios](https://github.com/axios/moxios) Mock axios requests for testing
 - [redux-mock-store](https://github.com/reduxjs/redux-mock-store) A mock store for testing Redux async action creators and middleware

+### Testing

+I am using jest and enzyme to test Filmtasy.
+Provider, and MemoryRouter has been used to mock Redux store and useParams hook.

 ![May the force be with you.](https://www.clipartkey.com/mpngs/m/6-62632_clip-art-may-the-force-be-with-you.png)